JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

 1. "Concise is nice"
  - Goal of making code as short as possible
  - From the classic Strunk and White English writing guide:
-     > A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts (**and, code should have no unnecessary constructs**).
+     > A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts (**and, we add that code should have no unnecessary constructs**).
  - Concise code means on a larger program more will fit in your brain's working set
 2. Modularity / focus of responsibility
   - Make clear divisions of responsibility between different modules and functions